pressoholics/prso-content-syndication-toolkit-reader/readme.txt

 = 1.3 =
 Improved fallback for xml parsing and import
 Added WP Cron Job to check for new posts automatically without pull request from master site

+= 1.4 =
+Important Update: Improved connection and other bugfixes